hjha225/cs499s18p09/hannahh.md

 <br><br>

 ## Week of 2/12
 We reworked our website after unforseen circumstances prevented us from presenting the website we wanted to.
 We spent part of Monday putting together this website.
+We also met with Mike and nailed down our requirements along with a stretch goal.
+I refamiliarized myself with QT.
+I also spent time working on an unrelated assignment for the class.
+<br><br>